Improve Your Health, Improve Your Quality of Life

 Here’s how the rest of the process works:

-- Attend a free informational seminar.
-Our staff will cover the basics of weight loss surgery and help you understand your options.
+- Attend a live virtual seminar.
+Our physician partners at NWWC will cover the basics of weight loss surgery and help you understand your options.
 You’ll have the opportunity to talk to bariatric surgeons and other patients who’ve lost weight after surgery.
-Register here.
+Register online.

 - Verify insurance eligibility.
 While many insurance plans cover weight loss surgery, it’s important to understand your benefits – and how to receive them.
 When you schedule your appointment, be sure to verify your insurance eligibility with the office staff.